m1jabczynski/talentacquisition/README.md

 &nbsp;

 ### Coding Projects
 *List of coding projects that work to streamline the work of a sourcer and recruiter.
-I enjoy programming as a special interest and enjoy the opporunity to combine my passions and my work experience.*
+I enjoy programming as a special interest and foster the opporunity to combine my passions and my work experience.*
 #### Python Code
 [Resume Scraper](https://github.com/m1jabczynski/talentacquisition/blob/main/code_project_resume_scraper.py)